Aller au contenu

 The launch edition of CIVIS Connect, a webinar series organised by CIVIS Open Labs, explored the theme of public engagement with research and the increasingly important role networks such as the European Science Engagement Association (EUSEA) and European University Alliances can play.

-During kick-off session on 14 September 2024, the ‘good’, ‘bad’ and ‘ugly’ concepts were playfully used to focus on the development of public engagement over the years, highlighting areas where there is scope to do more.
+During the kick-off session on 14 September 2024, the ‘good’, ‘bad’ and ‘ugly’ concepts were playfully used to focus on the development of public engagement over the years, highlighting areas where there is scope to do more.
 Dr. Kenneth Skeldon, president of EUSEA and CIVIS Open Lab Lead at the University of Glasgow, led the first webinar of the series.

 The importance of sharing and networking was underlined by Chris Styles of the EUSEA executive office, who focused on the benefits brought by a diverse pan-European community connecting and exchanging practices around public engagement approaches and activities.